Google reportedly planning a censored search engine for China

-Google could be preparing to launch a search engine in China that would fit in with the country's strict censorship laws, after previously opting out of country in 2010.
+Google could be preparing to launch a search engine in China that would conform to the country's strict censorship laws, after previously opting out of the country in 2010.

 Discuss: Google reportedly planning a censored search engine for China